 Mobile phone services

 A mobile telephone service usually includes three types of communication service: messaging, voice and data.
 These services are supported on a cellular network run by a mobile operator covering most of a country.
 The network works by letting users connect throughout the network.
-There are many different devices a customer can use to access service, including mobile phones, data dongles and routers.

 Virgin Mobile offers services, through Three’s network, delivered by several different technology standards: